Azure-Samples/azure-iot-starter-kits/seeed/1-temperature-sensor/README.md

 ## Assemble and configure your device

 In this project, your Raspberry Pi 3 will be configured as an Azure IoT Edge device that reads from the barometer sensor and sends telemetry to IoT Hub.
-To prepare your Raspberry Pi 3, you'll need to attached the following components from your Grove Starter Kit for Azure IoT Edge:
+To prepare your Raspberry Pi 3, you'll need to attach the following components from your Grove Starter Kit for Azure IoT Edge:

 - Micro SD card
 - Keyboard and monitor